jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 began beating her head against the glass,
 rattling the walls, screaming like a wild animal
 as the starfish on her forehead grew and grew.
-The grinning man across from us who looked like a ‘50s
+The man grinning across from us, who looked like a ‘50s
 rock and roller dressed in grey sweatpants and penny loafers
 started stroking himself, slow at first, then faster.
 “What are you doing here, you’re not like these people.”